TezBaydu/Milestone-Project-3-Cooking/database.md

 - To test if database is connected to gitpod you can do this by using a connection string:
     1. In Databases section of MongoDB select Connect
     2. Select "Connect with the MongoDB Shell"
-    3. If you don;t have MongoDB Shell, ensure the section "I do not have the MongoDB shell installed" is highlighted
+    3. If you don't have MongoDB Shell, ensure the section "I do not have the MongoDB shell installed" is highlighted
     4. In section 3(Run your connection string in your command line), copy  connection string which holds the cluster name and the username.
     5. Paste the string into the command terminal replacing the Database name (after it states mongodb.net/) in this case eatinDB.
     6. You may also need to replace mongosh with mongo as this refers to shell which you may not have.